 Who can I contact if I need help with a Medicare claim?

-Contacting Medicare directly, either through their website at www.medicare.gov or phone number, is the course of action mostly likely to yield results.
+Contacting Medicare directly, either through their website at www.medicare.gov or phone number, is the course of action most likely to yield results.

 Does Medicaid cover wheelchairs?

 Medicaid will cover the cost of wheelchairs for beneficiaries who qualify for that coverage.
-But how much and if it covers will depend on your individual living situation.
+But how much and if it covers depends on your living situation.
 This includes considerations for if you live in a nursing home.

 Even with Original Medicare’s help, you could be responsible for 20% of the cost of your wheelchair.
 In light of this, it could be extremely beneficial to purchase a Medigap plan to pay that portion of your bill, along with other medical expenses not covered by Medicare health insurance.